amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 **Writing in progress... divert your eyes.**

-If you're interested in ECM and want to get involved with an open-source project to design a useful desktop-scale machine, send me a message on Discord.
+**Note:** If you're interested in ECM and want to get involved with an open-source project to design a useful desktop-scale machine, send me a message on Discord.

+**Note 2:** If you have experience with ECM, you will surely see that I am flying by the seat of my pants, making tons of (likely wrong) assumptions that could be rectified with the right reading material.
+Feel free to let me know in the comments where I can make improvements!

 ## Cookie Cutters and Rubber Stamps